laylagerami/MAVEN/README.md

 ### About MAVEN

 MAVEN is an R shiny app which enables integrated bioinformatics and chemoinformatics analysis for mechansism of action analysis and visualisation.

 The tool is a collaborative work between the Bender Group at University of Cambridge and Saez Lab at Heidelberg University (Rosa Hernansaiz Ballesteros https://github.com/rosherbal).

-MAVEN can be installed locally or as a Docker or Singularity container.
+Documentation can be found at https://laylagerami.github.io/MAVEN/.
+MAVEN can be [installed locally or as a Docker or Singularity container](https://laylagerami.github.io/MAVEN/installation.html).
+For a [step-by-step tutorial for exploring the mechanism of action of a query compound](https://laylagerami.github.io/MAVEN/tutorial.html), you can view our example using the HER2 inhibitor lapatanib.

 <img src="https://raw.githubusercontent.com/laylagerami/MAVEN/main/MAVEN/www/workflow-1.jpeg"/>